xdevplatform/search-tweets-python/README.rst

 We'll be using the ``collect_results`` function, which has three parameters.

--  rule: a valid powertrack rule, referenced earlier
+-  rule: a valid PowerTrack rule, referenced earlier
--  max\_results: as the api handles pagination, it will stop collecting when we get to this number
+-  max\_results: as the API handles pagination, it will stop collecting when we get to this number
 -  result\_stream\_args: configuration args that we've already specified.